-The CHRS Research Fellows Program is a competitive program for AU faculty members interested in securing external funding to support their research in the area of health, risk, and society across all schools.
+The CHRS Research Fellows Program is a competitive program for American University faculty members working in the area of Health, Risk and Society, across all Schools, who are interested in securing external funding to support their research.

 An externally funded research grant is the ultimate goal of the program.
 A secondary aim is the creation of faculty cohorts providing opportunities for collaboration, peer mentorship and support.

 We are grateful to the Office of the Dean of the College of Arts and Sciences and to the Office of the Provost for their support of this program.

 The fellows chosen for this two-year program include:

 - Nicole Angotti, College of Arts and Sciences